AtienoMboya/Alx_DjangoLearnLab/Introduction_to_Django/LibraryProject/CRUD_operations.md

-# CRUD Operations Using Django Shell
+# CRUD Operations for Book Model

-This section documents the create, retrieve, update, and delete operations on the `Book` model via the Django shell.
+This file documents create, retrieve, update, and delete operations on the `Book` model using Django ORM via the shell.

 ---

-## Create a Book
+## Create

 ```python
 from bookshelf.models import Book